Rainzor/Computational-Physics/README.md

 >
 > Author: Rainzor

+**If this repository is helpful to you, please give me a star.**  :grinning:

 Mainly having some assignments and lecture notes.

 [RandomNumGenerator.py](./RandNumGenerator.py) is a random number generator based on 16807 method.
 This random number generator is continuously improving as the tasks progress.
 It can generate random numbers with a uniform distribution in [0,1], create random number matrices of specified sizes, and generate normally distributed random numbers.